sauravbv/personal-demo/README.md

 # Instructions to run
-Download nodejs and vscode
+Download nodejs and vscode <br>
-Open project in vs code
+Open project in vs code <br>
-In vs code terminal npm install
+In vs code terminal npm install <br>
 To run project type gulp in terminal